gzaets/Fridge-Ingredient-Detection-with-AI/README.md

 pip install -r requirements.txt
 ```

-### 4. Download YOLOv8 Weights
+### 4. Download YOLOv11 Weights

-The YOLOv8 model weights are not included in the repository.
-The first time you run the app, YOLOv8 will automatically download the model weights (e.g., yolov8n.pt).
-However, if you want to manually download them, you can do so from the [YOLOv8 repository.](https://github.com/ultralytics/ultralytics)
+The YOLOv11x model weights (yolo11x.pt) are not included in the repository.
+You can download them manually and place them in the appropriate directory.
+Find more information here (https://github.com/swNotJoao/yolov11).

-Alternatively, you can place the weights in the appropriate directory after downloading.

 ### 5. Run the Development Server